-With 2020 right around the corner, it’s soon to be the start of a new decade!
-As with every new year that comes around, we start wondering about our plans or “resolutions” for the new year.
+With 2021 right around the corner, it’s soon to be the start of a new decade!
+As with every new year that comes around, we start wondering about our plans or “ new year’s resolutions”.
 Let’s take a look at some resolutions that work for freelancers!

-It’s human nature – approaching the start of a new week, new month, or in this case, a new year with renewed vigor and plans for the future.
+It’s human nature – to approach the start of a new week, new month, or in this case, a new year with renewed vigor and plans for the future.
 We all do it – whether or not we believe in keeping resolutions.

-Now as freelancers, you may not have to deal with the typical end-of-year issues that other employees deal with but it’s always a good idea to take a step back and review your progress as a freelancer this year.
+Now, as a freelancer or a small business owner, you may not have to deal with the typical end-of-year issues that other employees deal with but it’s always a good idea to take a step back and review your progress this year.

-What are some great new year’s resolutions for freelancers?
+What are some great new year’s resolutions ideas for freelancers?

 Here are a few new year resolution ideas that you could set as a freelancer: